Sansevieria patens N.E.Br.

 Allow the soil to dry completely before watering and then water deeply until water drips through the drainage hole.
 Allow the pot to drain, and then discard the water that remains in the saucer.
 Never allow the soil to become soggy, and never let the pot stand in water.
 Water sparingly throughout the winter.
 Like most succulent plants that store water in their leaves, Sansevieria rots quickly in excessively wet soil.

-Sansevieria patens was described by N. E. Brown in 1915 with a comment "Origin unknown, but probably British East Africa (Kenya)".
+N. E. Brown described this species in 1915 with a comment, "Origin unknown, but probably British East Africa (Kenya)."